ipesoft/rep/README.rst

 Installation
 ============

-Besides a web server, you'll need Python, Django and a relational database compatible with Django.
-The application was developed with Apache 2.2, PostgreSQL 8.4, Python 2.7 and Django 1.5.1.
-All third party Django apps are already included, so you don't need to install them.
-After installing the basic software, create a new database, copy settings.py.ref to settings.py and edit the configuration.
-If you want to learn more about Django settings you can look at: https://docs.djangoproject.com/en/1.5/topics/settings/
+Besides a web server, you'll need Python (>=3), Django (>=3), a relational database compatible with Django, and the Django modules django-tiny-mce (3.0.1) and django treebeard.
+This application was developed with Apache 2.4, PostgreSQL 10.15, Python 3.6 and Django 3.1.1.
+After installing the basic software, create a new database, copy rep/settings.py.ref to rep/settings.py and edit the configuration.
+If you want to learn more about Django settings you can look at: https://docs.djangoproject.com/en/3.1/topics/settings/

 In particular, you need to pay attention to the following parts: